lucasdj-sampaio/RunAnyApplication/README.txt

 HELLO EVERYONE :)

-Here we will understand how to use the software created to run any application using just one call on TRIGGER CMG, In this repository, you can find two other files,
+Here we will understand how to use the software created to run any application using just one call on TRIGGER CMD, In this repository, you can find two other files,
 One is the executable (.exe) and the other is the cod in extension (.waj), If you need to modify, you will need to obtain a license on the WIN AUTOMATION software.